EU court annuls approval of French pandemic aid to Air France and Air France-KLM

 Ryanair has filed several court challenges against measures introduced by EU countries to help some airlines weather the fallout of coronavirus restrictions.

+The Irish airline welcomed the decision and urged the European Commission “to order France to immediately recover this multi-billion euro illegal state aid package.”

-The bloc’s 27 members must seek approval from the European Commission, the EU’s executive branch, when granting financial support to companies.
+The bloc’s 27 members must seek approval from the commission — which is the EU’s executive branch — when granting financial support to companies.
 Many countries across Europe did so to help keep their airlines afloat during the pandemic.

-Back in 2020, French authorities notified the European Commission of an aid measure of 7 billion euros ($7.67 billion), which was supposed to benefit Air France solely, to the exclusion of all the other companies in the Air France-KLM group.
-A year later, France told the European Commission about plans for 4-billion-euro ($4.38 billion) recapitalization of Air France and the holding company.
+Back in 2020, French authorities notified the European Commission of an aid measure of 7 billion euros ($7.67 billion), which was supposed to solely benefit Air France, to the exclusion of all the other companies in the Air France-KLM group.
+A year later, France told the commission about plans for 4-billion-euro ($4.38 billion) recapitalization of Air France and the holding company.

 In both cases, the European Commission didn’t raise objections.